Frequently Asked Questions:

 - Right to Appeal

 You have twenty (20) days from the date of a Trial decision to file a written Notice of Appeal.
 Your case will then be transferred to the Washington or Ozaukee County Circuit Court where your appeal will be heard.
-There are certain fees that need to be paid in advance, and they vary depending on the type of appeal you decide.
+Certain fees need to be paid in advance, and they vary depending on the type of appeal you decide.

 - Where can I complete my community service?